IMAGE CREDIT/COPYRIGHT: Agatha Christie at Abney Hall c1902. Copyright: The Christie Archive Trust.

 A year of Celebration...

-Throughout 2026, we're going to be celebrating the connection that our village has with Agatha Christie.
+Throughout 2026, we've been celebrating the connection that our village has with Agatha Christie.

 In case you didn't know, Christie’s older sister ‘Madge’ lived here in Cheadle with her husband James Watts from 1902 until her death in 1950.
 One of their homes was Abney Hall and it is said to be one of the main inspirations for the iconic country house setting that features so prominently in Agatha’s work.